The real reason why intimacy with your partner often does not take place and what you can do to change this in the future

 Are the things you are doing in everyday life contributing to this picture?

 If you still want to be in a loving and fulfilled marriage in old age, how much time and energy are you investing today that will help you get there?

 If you want your children to remember you as a loving father/mother, they could always turn to and that inspired them through your values and way of living, what can you do today to add to that picture?

 Of course, it can be challenging to always act like that, and it’s also important to be loving and kind towards yourself if you do not manage to „make the world a better place“ every single day.

 But perhaps you can check-in with yourself on a regular basis, if you are still „on the right track“ or if you need to make some small (or big 😉 adjustments to where your life is heading to right now.

-It is also important to distinguish that it is not always just about the quantity of time for the area of life, but above all, about the quality of time.
+It is also important to distinguish that it is not always just about the quantity of time for the area of

 Some days, Damian and I are physically together all day, but live alongside each other, organize everyday life, watch a movie together in the evening … and then still have the feeling that we need “time for us” again.

 And on other days we only see each other for 2 hours, in which we are really present with each other, sharing openly, really hearing and seeing each other, creating deep closeness, making love or celebrating a Tantra ritual together….
 And afterwards we feel recharged and connected for the whole week…

 No time for things that are really important to me means: the resistance is greater than the vision.